“If you can dream it, you can do it.” Walt Disney

 Now own the service and start communicating with your close circle.
 Share what you are offering and tell them they can always get a better pricing as a friend discount.
 You can also tell them to ask their circle to reach more people.

-If you are only consuming social media as entertainment until now (I don’t recommend that), now you can start adding potential clients as friends and truly providing them value.
+If you are only consuming social media as entertainment until now (I don’t recommend that), now you can start adding potential clients as friends and truly provide them with value.
 With some initiation these people can become your first clients.

 How to proceed?